pnp/blog/content/post/spfx-toolkit-vscode-v-3-3-release/index.md

 ![code](images/SPFxToolkitChat2.png)

-The @spfx chat participant is integrated with SPFx Toolkit and aware of it's features.
-If it will find any actions or functionalities that are good for your prompt it may present them with as chat actions at the end of the response.
+The @spfx chat participant is integrated with SPFx Toolkit and aware of its features.
+If it finds any actions or functionalities that are good for your prompt it may present them with as chat actions at the end of the response.
 Check it out in action👇

 ![in action](images/SPFxToolkitChat1.gif)

-Currently we allow it only to be your chat buddy anwsering your SPFx related questions and providing you with proper documentation, coding starting points, or shortucts to actions that may solve your prompt.
-But we are already looking ahead and we are experimenting with features that will allow it to pro-activly run commands or actions based on your prompt.
+Currently, we allow it only to be your chat buddy answering your SPFx-related questions and providing you with proper documentation, coding starting points, or shortcuts to actions that may solve your prompt.
+But we are already looking ahead and we are experimenting with features that will allow it to proactively run commands or actions based on your prompt.
 Interested?
-Stay tuned to find our more 😉.
+Stay tuned to find out more 😉.
-It's still in its early beta days and there are many things that might go wrong but we are already excited for this new opportunity and can't wait to see what you will be able to build with it🤩.
+It's still in its early beta days and many things might go wrong but we are already excited for this new opportunity and can't wait to see what you will be able to build with it🤩.
 Happy Coding!

 **⚠️ This is still beta**

 In order for this feature to work you need to meet the following requirements:
 - Use the [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/) release
 - Use the pre-release version of the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension
-- Use latest version of [SPFx Toolkit](https://marketplace.visualstudio.com/items?itemName=m365pnp.viva-connections-toolkit)
+- Use the latest version of [SPFx Toolkit](https://marketplace.visualstudio.com/items?itemName=m365pnp.viva-connections-toolkit)

 [Check out our docs to find out more.](https://github.com/pnp/vscode-viva/wiki/8.-Preview-features)

 ## 👨‍💻 Added support for SharePoint Framework 1.19.0

-SharePoint Framework Toolkit now supports latest version of SPFx (which is 1.19.0).
+SharePoint Framework Toolkit now supports the latest version of SPFx (which is 1.19.0).
-This means it is now possible to generate upgrade guidacne to latest version and also get a validation report for to check the correctnes of your SharePoint Framework project.
+This means it is now possible to generate upgrade guidance to the latest version and also get a validation report to check the correctness of your SharePoint Framework project.
-We also extended the scaffolding form with new ACE template data visualization card view that is intended to be used for charting scenarios.
+We also extended the scaffolding form with a new ACE template data visualization card view that is intended to be used for charting scenarios.

 ![ACE](images/aceTemplate.png)

 ## 🐞🔨 Bug fixes and housekeeping

-In last couple of weeks with the help of the community we managed to improve and clean up our code base as well as fix a few minor bugs.
-As we move forward with adding new capabilties to the product it is very important to maintain clean and stable code.
-This would not have been possible without the help of some community champions that stepped in to help us out 👏.
+In the last couple of weeks with the help of the community, we managed to improve and clean up our code base as well as fix a few minor bugs.
+As we move forward with adding new capabilities to the product it is very important to maintain clean and stable code.
+This would not have been possible without the help of some community champions who stepped in to help us out 👏.

 ## 👏 You ROCK 🤩

 The last couple of releases would not have been possible without the help of some really awesome folks that stepped in and joined our journey in creating the best in class SharePoint Framework tooling in the world.
-We would like to express our huge gratetude and shout out for:
+We would like to express our huge gratitude and shout out to:

 - [Dan Toft](https://github.com/Tanddant)
 - [Nico De Cleyre](https://github.com/nicodecleyre)